 2. Self-Care and Hope

-Take the time to start a new hobby on your own or with family members and friends.
+Take the time to learn new things, start a new hobby on your own or with family members and friends.
 Spend time and allow yourself to make new memories by yourself and with loved ones to help you move forward.

 One of the best tips that can be given when you feel sad, miss someone, or feel down is to laugh.
-Laughter can relieve tension and stress and provide a much-needed distraction from the negative aspects of your personal life.
+Laughter offers many benefits.
+It can relieve tension and stress and provide a much-needed distraction from the negative aspects of your personal life.

 Take a friend to a comedy club to see a comedian perform.
 Watch a funny show or movie.
 Even watching short humorous clips on the internet can provide the boost you need to get through a rough time.

 While it isn’t a cure and won’t magically enable you to let go of the negative feeling that sometimes overtake you, it will provide temporary relief.

 Sometimes it can be therapeutic to surround yourself with others who are in similar situations as yours.
 People with problems related to your own often quickly form a bond and care for and support one another.